-Write a C program that uses functions to perform the following:

 - a.
-Create circularly linked lists - b.
-Delete a given integer from the above linked list. - c.
-Display the contents of the above list after deletion.

-Write a C program that uses functions to perform the following:

-- a.
-Create a doubly linked list of integers. - b.
-Delete a given integer from the above doubly linked list. - c.
+Write a C program that uses functions to perform the following: - i.
+Create circularly linked lists - ii.
+Delete a given integer from the above linked list. - iii.
+Display the contents of the above list after deletion. - b.
+Write a C program that uses functions to perform the following: - i.
+Create a doubly linked list of integers. - ii.
+Delete a given integer from the above doubly linked list. - iii.
 Display the contents of the above list after deletion